Plonkish Arithmetization

 0

-The VV Matix The claim in the previous section is not an "if and only if" statement because the following trace columns do satisfy the equations but do not correspond to a valid execution:
+The V Matix The claim in the previous section is not an "if and only if" statement because the following trace columns do satisfy the equations but do not correspond to a valid execution:

 2